munibmesinovic/Multi-Modal-Graph/README.md

 # Multi-Modal Graph Neural Network for Competing Risks Prediction

-This repository contains the official implementation of **GraphSurv**, a spatio-temporal graph neural network designed for multi-modal survival analysis with competing risks.
+This repository contains the official implementation of a spatio-temporal graph neural network designed for multi-modal survival analysis with competing risks.
 The model is evaluated on MC-MED, MIMIC-IV, eICU, PBC2, and SUPPORT datasets.

 ## Repository Structure

 - `data_preprocessing.py`: Processes the MC-MED dataset into time-series, static, ICD code, and radiographic embeddings.
-- `train_graphsurv_mcmed.py`: Trains the GraphSurv model on the processed MC-MED dataset.
+- `train_graphsurv_mcmed.py`: Trains the model on the processed MC-MED dataset.

 ## Setup